chapel-lang/chapel/doc/rst/developer/bestPractices/git.rst

 message.
 See `Final merge message`_ for a reminder on what that commit message should entail (generally, this will closely resemble the PR message).

-..Who has or needs commit access to the main repository?: ContributorInfo.rst#who-has-or-needs-commit-access-to-the-main-repository
+.. _Who has or needs commit access to the main repository?: ContributorInfo.rst#who-has-or-needs-commit-access-to-the-main-repository
-..Final merge message: ContributorInfo.rst#final-merge-message
+.. _Final merge message: ContributorInfo.rst#final-merge-message

 More information on using git
 +++++++++++++++++++++++++++++